Island of Lost Souls (1932 film)

-Island of Lost Souls is a 1932 American science fiction horror film that was directed by Erle C. Kenton and produced by Paramount Productions.
-The film is based on H. G. Wells' 1896 novel The Island of Doctor Moreau, and stars Charles Laughton, Richard Arlen and Kathleen Burke.
+Island of Lost Souls is a 1932 American science fiction horror film directed by Erle C. Kenton.
+Produced and distributed by Paramount Productions, it is based on H. G. Wells' 1896 novel The Island of Doctor Moreau, and stars Charles Laughton, Richard Arlen, and Kathleen Burke.
 Island of Lost Souls is about Edward Parker (Arlen), a sailor who finds himself stranded on an island that is occupied by the scientist Dr. Moreau (Laughton).
 Parker agrees to stay until the next boat arrives; Moreau introduces him to Lota (Burke), who unknown to Parker, is part-panther.
 It is revealed all of the island's inhabitants are the results of Moreau's experiments to create humans from animals.
 Moreau tries to persuade Lota to have sex with Parker so he can continue his experiments.